 Some primary care physicians do diagnose OCD correctly.
 But in general, when people with OCD are able to get evaluated by a specialist experienced in OCD treatment, they’re much more likely to receive an accurate diagnosis and empirically supported treatment– usually a combination of medications and ERP therapy.

 We recognize these difficulties, and we’re certainly not discouraging regular consultation with a primary care doctor as part of your OCD treatment and your efforts to be healthy in general.
-So, one of the ways we’re helping people get access to proper diagnosis is by making psychiatric evaluations with OCD specialists more readily available to people within the NOCD community.
-In addition, one of our partners, Biohaven Pharmaceuticals, is offering free psychiatric evaluations to many people who are interested in taking part in their study.
+So, one of the ways we’re helping people get access to proper diagnosis is by making psychiatric evaluations with OCD therapists more readily available to people within the NOCD community.